EB2 to EB3 Downgrade Process, Risks (Premium, Cover Letter)

 Just think of applying this downgrade as paying a premium for what I call ‘visa insurance’!

-- H4 Spouse can work: H4 dependent spouse can work using i-485 EAD even if DHS revokes the H4 EAD work authorization.
+- H4 Spouse can work: H4-dependent spouse can work using i-485 EAD.

 - H1B Visa Stamping Voes: You can avoid visa stamping at the US embassy as and when you travel by using your Advance parole to enter the USA instead of an H1B visa.
 You can then convert back to H1B (if you want) within the US.